 If you are a small business, and your company is interested in subcontracting activities with large businesses and/or non-profits considering your technology for this program, please provide the following information by email, to the ONR Small Business Director at ellen.simonoff@navy.mil with the subject line, "BAA Call N00014-23-S-C002."
+Provide this ellen.simonoff(@navy.mil with the subject line, "BAA Call N00014-23-S-C002."
 Provide this information: